andrewyli/go-excel/README.md

 Here are some reasons why I did this:

-    - Someone on Reddit mentioned they'd like to have it
+  * Someone on Reddit mentioned they'd like to have it
-    - It's Go in a format easily accessible to anyone with Google Drive (basically anyone these days), no apps needed.
+  * It's Go in a format easily accessible to anyone with Google Drive (basically anyone these days), no new apps/accounts required
-    - It's excruciatingly funny and excruciating, but mainly excruciating
+  * It's excruciatingly funny and excruciating (but mainly excruciating, it's only funny for the first hour past 12 AM)

 And why I did it the way I did:

-    - Google Sheets has a Python API, so creation of sheets can be partially automated
+  * Google Sheets has a Python API, so creation of sheets can be partially automated

 ## Sheets Description